adexaja/pet-emotions-tracker/README.md

 ## For further integrations

-- Integrate with IoT devices, so when it detects a change in the pet's emotion, it can send a log into this API, and every some hour we can send data to AI and send email to you, so you now know how your pet is feeling.
+- Integrate with IoT devices